 NOTE: The nonresident withholding tax is not required to be prepaid as part of the estimated income tax of an estate or trust and is not subject to the estimated underpayment penalty.
 However, any nonresident withholding tax not paid by the original due date of the PA-41, Fiduciary Income Tax Return, is subject to the late payment penalty as well as interest.
+In addition, any nonresident withholding tax not paid by the original due date of the PA-41, Fiduciary Income Tax Return, is subject to the late payment penalty as well as interest.
 In addition, any nonresident withholding tax not paid by the original due date of the PA-41, Fiduciary Income Tax Return, is subject to the late filing penalty as well as interest if the fiduciary files the return after the original due date of the return (if no extension was requested) or if the fiduciary files the return after the extended due date (of a return on extension).